 Known for its association with Guru Har Krishan, the eighth Sikh guru, it is one of the most prominent religious gurudwaras in India.
 Sikhs are always open at heart hence the doors for the Gurudwara are open 24 hours.
 It has a 'Sarovar' inside it which is considered to be holy.
 The complex now has a main pray hall, higher secondary school, a hospital, Baba Baghel Singh Museum and a library.
 The white and golden constructed Gurudwara is high in spirits.

-The village of Alamgir is situated around 10 km from the central city of Ludhiana.
-The highlight of this village is ShriManji Sahib Gurudwara, more commonly known as Alamgir Gurudwara.
-This place holds great significance in the historical background of Sikhism.
+The village of Alamgir has situated around 10 km from the central city of Ludhiana.
+The highlight of this village is Shri Manji Sahib Gurudwara, more commonly known as Alamgir Gurudwara.
+This place holds great significance in the historical background of Sikhism and is a scared gurudwara in India.
 The Gurudwara reflects yet another landmark in the life of the 10th Sikh Guru, Guru Gobind Singh.

 Almost every place in this area has an incredible story behind it, making it a very sacred place.
 It was under this dried Peepal Tree that Nanakji meditated turning it green with his holy powers.

 This place has a very fascinating legend attached to it.
 Located near Nanakmatta Gurudwara, Doodh Wala Khuan means Well of Milk.
 The story goes as when Bhai Mardana expressed Nanakji about his wish for milk, Nanakji suggested him to ask from Yogis for their large number of cows they owned.

 This Gurudwara was built by Maharaja Ranjit Singh in remembrance of Guru Gobind Singh Ji, Patna being his birthplace.
 He was the 10th and the last Guru of Sikhs.

 Which of these gurudwaras in India has caught your attention?
 Let us know in the comments below!